spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/access-cluster-with-virtctl.md

 ## Prerequisites

-- An active virtual cluster with Palette VM Management and access to it.
+- An active virtual cluster with Palette Virtual Machine Orchestrator (VMO).

+- Access to the virtual cluster.

 ## Download and Connect virtctl